sueszli/dateWatch/README.md

 * Angular, Bootstrap
 * H2 Database

-One challenge in designing this distributed system was synchronizing the mobile users in real time and their different relationships.
+One challenge in designing this distributed system consisted of synchronizing the mobile users in real time and their different relationships.
 To optimize the performance and synchronize the shared clock, Server Sent Events SSE were used in the backend.